 Finally we have the taxes on alcoholic beverages.
 This tax in both countries is divided into three blocks: tax on the beer (percentage of alcohol greater than 0.5%), the tax on wine and other fermented beverages (percentage greater than 1.2%) and the tax on pure alcohol / rest of alcoholic beverages (percentage greater than 22%).

 |Beer||€ 0.0136 / liter||€ 0.0275 - € 0.0996 / liter|

 |Wine and others||€ 0.0312 / liter||€0 / liter (for being strategic)|

 |Alcoholic drinks||€ 0.25 / liter||7 - 9 € / liter|

-As we see, the big difference is with higher-grade alcoholic beverages.
+As we see, the big difference in taxes in Andorra vs. Spain is with higher-grade alcoholic beverages.
 Now you will understand why some types of Vodka in general have a lower grade than 22% and why they are so cheap in Spain compared to other types of drinks.

 We must also highlight, as in the previous section, that the 21% of VAT of the product is reduced to 4.5% in Andorra.

 In Andorra, as is obvious, there is no wealth tax.
 In Spain, however, it does exist since was restored due to the economic crisis of 2008, and its rate is approximately between 0.2 and 3% of the annual equity, discounting up to € 300,000 for the own home and € 700,000 of equity itself.
 It is a tax delegated to the autonomous communities, which depends on each one of them.
 Madrid, for example, has a 100% discount, so the tax is non-existent in the region.